 Apps with subscription model usually succeed in getting steady revenue streams, however this model is not suitable for every product or service.
 These kinds of apps also create the purchase barrier for their users, and the developers need to work hard on converting and retaining their users.
 Approaches to improving the conversion can be different: offering a free trial or a limited version, and so on, but retaining the users can become a daunting task and requires an excellent curated content within an app.

-With the proliferation of mobile devices and tablets, those have quickly converted in user’s favorite shopping platforms.
+With the proliferation of smartphones and tablets, those have quickly converted in user’s favorite shopping platforms.
 This has lead to the concept of m-commerce, as opposed to a traditional e-commerce, with numerous successful examples, such as Amazon, Etsy, Zara, Catawiki, Privalia and many more.

-However, m-commerce is a specific category of apps and it works only for a some certain business categories.
+However, m-commerce is a specific category and it works only for a some certain business categories.

 The key to success in this model is demonstrating a value to the users without asking anything from them first.
 It’s free to go, but you can then unlock additional premium content for an extra price.